Chronic Ankle Instability FAQs

 10B: Injured ATFL in the example unstable ankle appears as a thick wavy grey line (arrows).
 The white areas are fluid inside the ankle joint, signs of inflammation.

-Figure 10C: Cartilage damage in the ankle joint from chronic instability
+Figure 10C: RED arrows indicates cartilage damage in the ankle joint from chronic instability

 Magnetic Resonance Imaging (MRI)

 An MRI scan demonstrate soft tissues as well as bone and can show fluid in the joint, bruising in the bone, and damage to cartilage as well as showing the ligaments.

 Can also be used to identify ligament injury.